 A compelling play is often centered on conflict.
 You should watch your toes at this point and keep them strategically out of the way for what you are about to hear is stompin’ your way.
 In life and in the theatre there is ever only one conflict and that is the struggle involving the choice of reality or illusion, response or reaction.
-In Blue/Orange Joe Penhall is challenging his audience to either choose compassion for all of unconscious (and “insane”) humanity or condemnation of those suffering from an imagined mental illness and sentencing them to either institutions for the criminally condemned or banished to the mean streets of a callous American society.
-In either case, the innocent are punished, that is to say condemned to suffering.
+In Blue/Orange Joe Penhall is challenging his audience to choose either compassion for all of unconscious (and “insane”) humanity, or condemnation of those suffering from an imagined mental illness and sentencing them to either institutions for the criminally condemned or banish them to the mean streets of a callous American society.
+In either case the innocent are punished, that is to say, condemned to suffering.

 Making the wrong choice in dealing with the madness inherent in the old narrative can have catastrophic consequences.
 For example, the state of Colorado and recent decisions related to mental-health care.
 “State budget cuts mean as many as 18,000 Coloradans will lose their mental-health treatment in the next year .”[vii]

 Playwrights like Joe Penhall help focus our attention on the reality vs. the illusion of the context we call the global village.
 “The play is sort of an indictment of how unscientific and lacking in solidity is the diagnostic process in psychiatry.”[viii]
 Before we design treatment strategies for those that our psychiatrists deem to be mentally ill we each need to look at our own behavior and ask ourselves: What is normal?